blackchip-org/lfs-rpm/README.md

 - Click on "Finish"
 - On the left sidebar, select "Boot Options" and then open "Direct kernel boot"
 - Click on "Enable direct kernel boot"
-- For "Kernel path" enter the full path to "build/boot/vmlinuz"
+- For "Kernel path" select "lfs-12.2-vmlinuz"
 - Leave "Initrd path" blank
 - For "Kernel args" enter in "root=/dev/vda rw"
 - Click on "Apply"
+- On the left sidebar, select "Video Virtio"
+- Change Model from "Virtio" to "VGA"
+- Click on "Apply"
 - In the top left-hand corner, select "Begin Installation"

 The operating system should now boot.
 Login with user "lfs", password "lfs".
 The root password is also "lfs".
 Verify network connectivity with "ping 8.8.8.8"

-If the boot hangs after a bunch of pci and pci_bus messages, change the video settings under "Video Virtio" from "Virtio" to "VGA".

 ## Build Process